Transportation Clean Air Measures (TCAMs) solicitation is now open!

 Congestion Mitigation and Air Quality (CMAQ) Program

 The Congestion Mitigation and Air Quality Improvement (CMAQ) Program is supported by federal funds allocated to the NJTPA region and advances readily implementable and innovative projects and services that improve air quality and reduce congestion in the NJTPA’s air quality maintenance and non-attainment areas.
-Eligibility for the grants are limited to NJTPA member subregions and agencies, Transportation Management Associations, other public agencies, public-private partnerships, and in some cases, private firms with an increased match.
+Eligibility for grant is limited to NJTPA member subregions and agencies, Transportation Management Associations, other public agencies, public-private partnerships, and, in some cases, private firms with an increased match.
 NJTPA’s CMAQ program has two categories: Local Mobility Initiatives (LMI) and Transportation Clean Air Measures (TCAMs).

 Local Mobility Initiatives (LMI) | Shuttle and Micromobility Services